ryan3971/BattleDots-2.0/README.md

 Target SDK Version: Not specified (update recommended)

 # Key Classes:
-**MainActivity**: Handles game initialization and UI management.
+- **MainActivity**: Handles game initialization and UI management.
-**GameView**: Manages the game loop and rendering.
+- **GameView**: Manages the game loop and rendering.
-**ObstaclesAndPowerUps**: Controls obstacle and power-up generation and collision detection.
+- **ObstaclesAndPowerUps**: Controls obstacle and power-up generation and collision detection.
-**ManageObjects**: Manages various game objects like lasers, balls, and power-ups.
+- **ManageObjects**: Manages various game objects like lasers, balls, and power-ups.
-**PowerUpVariables**: Stores and manages power-up states.
+- **PowerUpVariables**: Stores and manages power-up states.
-**Boundaries**: Handles game boundaries and player movement.
+- **Boundaries**: Handles game boundaries and player movement.

+1. MainActivity
+- Main entry point of the application
+- Handles game initialization and UI management
+- Manages game start and end states
+- Implements countdown timer for game start
+- Contains comments about future improvements and known issues

+2. GameView
+- Extends Android View class
+- Manages the game loop and rendering
+- Handles touch events for player input
+- Initializes and updates game objects
+- Manages power-ups and obstacles
+- Draws game elements on the canvas

+3. ObstaclesAndPowerUps
+- Responsible for creating, updating, and drawing obstacles and power-ups
+- Manages collision detection between the player and obstacles/power-ups
+- Handles the creation of new obstacles and power-ups as needed

+4. ManageObjects
+- Manages various game objects like lasers, balls, and power-ups
+- Handles creation, updating, and removal of game objects
+- Implements logic for different power-ups (e.g., laser, bouncing ball, multi-laser)
+- Manages special power-ups like sentry guns and triple balls

+5. PowerUpVariables
+- Stores and manages power-up states
+- Handles dot speed, size, and other attributes affected by power-ups
+- Provides methods to get and set power-up states
+- Manages visibility of power-up images

+6. GameConstants
+- Stores constant values used throughout the game
+- Manages screen dimensions and game boundaries
+- Handles lists of obstacle and power-up coordinates
+- Provides methods to access and modify game constants

+7. TouchPad
+- Implements the touch control pad for player movement
+- Draws the touch pad on the screen
+- Manages touch pad coordinates and sizes

+8. Dot
+- Represents the player's dot
+- Handles drawing the dot on the canvas
+- Manages dot attributes like size and color

+9. Boundaries
+- Manages game boundaries and player movement
+- Updates player position based on touch input
+- Handles collision detection with game boundaries

+10. PowerUp_Images
+- Manages the display of power-up images on the screen
+- Handles showing and hiding power-up icons

+11. Lives
+- Manages the player's lives
+- Draws life indicators on the screen
+- Handles life loss and game over conditions

+12. Various power-up classes (e.g., shootLaser, BouncingBall, MultiLaser, PowerWave)
+- Implement specific power-up behaviors
+- Handle drawing and updating of power-up effects
+- Manage collision detection for power-up effects

 # Future Improvements
 As noted in the source code comments, there are several areas for potential improvement: